tumagonx/nwjs_docs_old/How-to-use-node.js-web-modules-in-node-webkit.md

 If you have written server side scripts, you would be familiar with navigating user to different pages when they click a link, and save users' session information in `cookies` or in server.

-In node-webkit, you can basically do the same thing by using `window.location`, you can install it in the `onclick` event of a link and node-webkti will navigate to a new page when user clicks it.
+In node-webkit, you can basically do the same thing by using `window.location`, you can install it in the `onclick` event of a link and node-webkit will navigate to a new page when user clicks it.
 But by doing this you would lose everything in `window` context, you can save everything in cookies like old web pages, or you can save things in the `global` variable, which resides in Node.js's context and will live through your app.

 But a better way is just refreshing part of your pages, not navigating to a new one, you can search for `ajax` to get basic ideas.